Braswell named NZ Breakers head coach

 He led the Southland Sharks to titles in two of his five seasons in charge before coaching the Wellington Saints to successive crowns in 2016 and 2017.

-The Baltimore native will be a natural fit at the Breakers, according to chief executive Matt Walsh.
+The Baltimore native would be a natural fit at the Breakers according to chief executive Matt Walsh.

 "He's someone who knows the club and has a strong association with the NBL," he said.